Non-Abelian anyon statistics through AC conductance of a Majorana interferometer

 How could one observe the non-Abelian anyon statistics of edge vortices in the simplest manner?
 To that end, let us first recall that a pair of 1D chiral Majorana modes can be combined to a 1D chiral Dirac fermion mode.
 A conceptually simple Majorana interferometer is possible by proximitizing a topological insulator (TI) surface \cite{Hasan2010} with magnets and a SC, see Fig.~\ref{fig1} (without the central island of length $2L$) \cite{Fu2009,Akhmerov2009,Nilsson2010,Clarke2010,Hou2011,Simon2018,Shapiro2021}.
 This setup allows for the electrical detection of chiral Majorana edge modes.
-We here propose to include a central floating island of length $2L$, see the device layout in Fig.~\ref{fig1}, where edge vortices will be dynamically created (or annihilated) due to the finite charging energy of the central island at the rate $\Gamma$ specified in Eq.~\eqref{Gammadef} below.
+Even though this interferometer has not yet been demonstrated, recent experimental progress shows that the edge states of quantum anomalous Hall insulators \emph{can} be proximitized by SCs \cite{Uday2023,Amet2016,Lee2017}.
+This advance makes it likely that Majorana interferometers can soon be realized.
+We here propose to include a central floating island of length $2L$, see the device layout in Fig.~\ref{fig1}, where edge vortices will be dynamically created (or annihilated) due to the finite charging energy of the central island at the rate $\Gamma$ in Eq.~\eqref{Gammadef} below.
 In contrast to FQH interferometers \cite{Bonderson2006,Bonderson2007,Fendley2007,Nayak2008,Fendley2009}, the two Majorana fermion edge modes (and the respective dynamically generated edge vortices) move in the \emph{same} direction, with speed $v$.
 As we show below, this crucial difference to the FQH case opens up novel avenues for probing the non-Abelian statistics of MZMs through charge conductance measurements.
+For a non-specialist summary of our results, see Sec.~I of the Supplementary Material (SM) \cite{supp}.

 Recent theoretical work \cite{Beenakker2019a,Beenakker2019b,Adagideli2020,Hassler2020,Flor2023} has studied the injection of \emph{deterministic} edge vortices through fine-tuned flux pulses, where signatures of braiding may be detectable through time-domain charge measurements.
 However, the dynamics of \emph{quantum} edge vortices ($\sigma$) is richer as their non-Abelian statistics is mirrored in non-trivial correlation functions \cite{Nilsson2010,Clarke2010,Grosfeld2011,Hou2011,Ariad2017}.
 In particular, the equal-time correlator of two edge vortices has the long-distance form